-4 Groundwater use
+3 Groundwater use

-The Jandakot groundwater system provides water for public open space, agriculture and industry, contributes to Perth's public water supply and supplies water for domestic garden bores.
+The Jandakot groundwater system is a source of easily accessible, low-cost good-quality water.
+It provides water for public open space, irrigated agriculture and industry, contributes to Perth's public water supply and supplies water for domestic garden bores.

-This report summarises allocation limits, licensed entitlements and estimates of use exempt from licensing for water management subareas on the Jandakot Mound, where groundwater abstraction impacts sites with criteria set under the Environmental Protection Act 1986.
+This report summarises allocation limits, licensed entitlements and estimates of use exempt from licensing on the Jandakot Mound, in water management subareas where groundwater abstraction has an effect on sites with water level criteria in Ministerial statement no. 688.

-Most of the criteria sites are located in the Jandakot groundwater area with the remainder found in the Cockburn and the Perth South groundwater areas (Figure 1).
-The hydrogeology of the Jandakot Mound means that sites within the Jandakot groundwater area are those most impacted by abstraction from within that area.
-Sites located in the Cockburn and the Perth South groundwater areas, to the west and east respectively, are also impacted by abstraction from the Jandakot groundwater area as groundwater flows into them from this area.
-They are also impacted by local abstraction in the Cockburn and the Perth South groundwater areas.
+Most of the sites with water level criteria are located in the Jandakot groundwater area with the remainder found in the Cockburn and the Perth South groundwater areas (Figure 1).
+Sites within the three areas are most impacted by local abstraction from within the groundwater area.
+However, sites located in the Cockburn and Perth South groundwater areas, to the west and east respectively, are also impacted by abstraction from the Jandakot groundwater area.
+This is because groundwater flows from the Jandakot groundwater area outwards into the Cockburn and Perth South groundwater areas.

-4.1 Public water supply
+3.1 Public water supply

-The Department of Water and Environmental Regulation licenses the Water Corporation to take groundwater from the Gnangara and Jandakot groundwater systems for Perth's public water supply.
+The department licenses Water Corporation to take groundwater from the Gnangara and Jandakot groundwater systems for Perth's public water supply.
 Groundwater abstracted from these systems forms an important part of supply to Perth's Integrated Water Supply Scheme (IWSS).